AndrewJBateman/pern-stack-auth/README.md

 * **Skills:** Bootstrap card-deck with cards to display article data using data-binding from an array of skills based on a Skill model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Work out how to add 2nd level so 1 group of cards under Programming and Engineering - 2 level skills array for example.

 * **vitae dropdown: experience:** Bootstrap cards display experience data using data-binding from an array of experience based on an experience model.
 Work out how to separate cards.
+Add data.

-* **vitae dropdown: education:** To DO: Bootstrap cards display education data using data-binding from an array of education based on an education model.
+* **vitae dropdown: education:** Bootstrap cards display education data using data-binding from an array of education based on an education model.
+Work out how to separate cards.
+Add data.

 * **vitae dropdown: other:** tba.
 List using Bootstrap cards.
 Add link to rare diseases etc. music, house.